AY2324S2-CS2103T-T10-1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/ImportSequenceDiagramRef.puml" alt="Interactions Inside the Add Component for the `import` Command" />

+##### Parsing CSV File
+The CSV file is parsed with the `OpenCSV` library and a `List<String[]>` is created, with each `String[]` representing a row in the CSV file.

+#### Validation

+##### File Validation
+Handled by ImportCommand, with the help of ImportCommandParser and CsvUtil.
+ImportCommandParser will check if the file passed is a CSV file.
+CsvUtil will check if the CSV file is valid and will return a list of persons and an error report.
+The error report will be displayed to the user if there are any errors.

+Overall, the conditions checked are:
+- The file exists
+- The file is a CSV file
+- **The first row of the file is the header row**.
+In which all compulsory fields for creating a persons object (ie `name`, `email`, `address`, `phone`) must be present.
+Optional headers will be read if present.
+Headers in the csv that are not a field in `Person` will be ignored.

+If any of the above conditions are not met, an error message will be returned and no contacts will be imported.

+If the conditions are met, the CSV file will be parsed and the data will be validated.
+Only valid rows will be added to the list of persons.
+Invalid rows will be added to the error report.

+A **column** will be ignored if:
+1. The header for that column is not a field in `Person`.

+A **row** will be ignored if:
+1. The row has an incorrect number of fields as the number of headers in the header row
+2. Any of the compulsory fields for creating a person object is missing

 ##### Parsing User Input

 The `ImportCommandParser` class is responsible for parsing user input to extract the file path of the CSV file to be imported.
 It uses the `ArgumentTokenizer` to tokenize the input string, extracting the file path of the CSV file to be imported.

 #### Design Considerations